Kansas City Amusement Park and Water Park Accident Attorneys

 Traumatic amusement park accidents often result from negligence.
 Manufacturers create defective parts, park employees fail to use proper safety procedures, or the ride has an inherent design flaw.
 These mistakes can result in life-threatening traumatic injuries, including:

 - Spinal cord injuries

 Whether an employee, maintenance crew, engineering company, or parts manufacturer is responsible for the ride failure, victims of these catastrophic accidents have the right to sue.

 Injured at an Amusement Park?
 Fowler Pickert Eisenmenger Norfleet Can Help

 Fowler Pickert Eisenmenger Norfleet have extensive knowledge about amusement park and water park injuries and know which federal and state laws apply in these situations.
 The Consumer Product Safety Commission (CPSC) and the government have certain restrictions and standards of operation for roller coasters and waterslides.
 Park officials and owners do not always abide by these restrictions and standards and push the limits of the law to create more exciting, exhilarating, and, ultimately, more dangerous rides.

-When someone else’s negligence causes an amusement or water park accident, contact us online or call (816) 832-4688 to speak for free with one of our attorneys about your case.
-We have litigation experience in the areas of negligence, products liability, and wrongful death.
+When someone else’s negligence causes an amusement or water park accident, contact us online or call (816) 832-4688 to speak for free with one of our injury attorneys about your case.
+Our Kansas City personal injury lawyers have litigation experience in the areas of negligence, products liability, and wrongful death.
 You may be eligible to receive compensation for your medical bills, lost wages, and pain and suffering.